electron/electron/docs/tutorial/desktop-environment-integration.md

 ## Flash Frame (Windows)

-On Windows you can cause the taskbar button to become highlighted.
-This can be used similarly to macOS's Bounce Dock Icon to get the users attention.
+On Windows you can highlight the taskbar button to get the user's attention.
+This is similar to bouncing the dock icon on macOS.
 From the MSDN reference documentation:

 > Typically, a window is flashed to inform the user that the window requires
 > attention but that it does not currently have the keyboard focus.